Sunlenca® (lenacapavir)

 Abbreviation: D1=the first day SUBQ LEN was administered.

-Through Week 52, 22 participants were included in the post-BL resistance analysis population; of these participants, 9 developed CAI resistance.3,18 An additional 5 participants had emergent LEN resistance from Week 52 to 104 (Table 5).
-This totaled 14 participants with emergent LEN resistance during the study, and all were at high risk of developing emergent LEN resistance due to inadequate OBR adherence (n=10) or a lack of fully active drugs in the OBR (n=4).4,9
+Treatment-emergent resistance to LEN developed in 9 participants from BL to Week 52 and in an additional 5 participants from Week 52 to 104 (Table 5).
+All 14 participants were at high risk of developing resistance to LEN due to inadequate OBR adherence (n=10) or lack of fully active drugs in the OBR (n=4).10

 Pooled Cohort (N=72)